VPI-EMG introductory remarks

 Download

-VPI-EMG Introductory remarks - Edition 4.21-EN
+VPI-EMG Introductory remarks - Edition 5.0-EN

-235 KB , PDF Document
+1.27 MB , PDF Document

 Download

-VPI-EMG Introductory remarks - Edition 4.21-Change notification 4/2022-EN
+VPI-EMG Introductory remarks - Edition 5.0 Form Annex 1-EN

-101 KB , PDF Document
+123 KB , PDF Document

 Foreword

-The VPI-EMG is reviewed at regular intervals by maintenance experts in the area of freight and tank wagons and revised and expanded, if necessary.
-This takes place based on the experience reports of the ECMs, including concerning the fulfilment of the requirement of Arti-cle 5(3) of EU Implementing Regulation 2019/779.
-The goal is to define a generally valid state of technology for the maintenance of wagons and their components.
+The VPI-EMG (previously: VPI Maintenance Guide) is reviewed at regular intervals by experts in the area of freight and tank wagon maintenance and revised and expanded, if necessary.
+This takes place based on the experiences of the ECM, among other factors (see also: Article 5, (3) of EU Implementing Regulation 2019/779).
+The aim is to define the generally applicable rules of engineering for the maintenance of freight wagons and their components.

 The requirements of the VPI-EMG may be insufficient or inapplicable for the respective application situation in individual cases.
 It should therefore fundamentally be viewed only as a recommendation by VPI European Rail Service GmbH and not as all-encompassing.
-Every user of the VPI-EMG must therefore evaluate for its own specific use case whether and to what extent the information in the VPI-EMG applies.
+Every user of the VPI-EMG must therefore evaluate for the specific use case whether and to what extent the information in the VPI-EMG applies.

 Remarks on application